pyOpenSci/pyopensci.github.io/_posts/pandera-dataframe-validation.md

 ## How Can I Use this Today?

-Whether you use this tool in Jupyter notebooks, one-off scripts, ETL pipeline code, or unit tests, `pandera` enables you to make your code more readable and robust by enforcing the deterministic and statistical properties of pandas data structures at runtime.
+Whether you use this tool in Jupyter notebooks, one-off scripts, ETL pipeline code, or unit tests, `pandera` enables you to make code more readable and robust by enforcing the deterministic and statistical properties of pandas data structures at runtime.

 Hopefully this post has given you a flavor of what `pandera` can do.
 It offers a few more features that you may find useful: